 About STEM Teacher Education at Loyola

-Afra Hersi, Ph.D., associate professor of Literacy Education and chair of the Teacher Education Department, and Tim Clark, Ph.D., assistant professor of mathematics and statistics, received a $75,000 one-year grant from the National Science Foundation within the Robert Noyce Teacher Scholarship Program.
+Afra Hersi, Ph.D., professor of Literacy Education and interim dean of the School of Education, and Tim Clark, Ph.D., associate professor of mathematics and statistics, received a $75,000 one-year grant from the National Science Foundation within the Robert Noyce Teacher Scholarship Program.

 Their project, titled “Building Capacity for a STEM Learning Network to Prepare Highly Effective STEM Teachers for Teaching in High-Need Schools,” will provide the infrastructure for developing a pipeline of highly qualified teachers with strong backgrounds in STEM content, as well as training in effective culturally and linguistically responsive pedagogies.

 With a long-term vision of closing the student-teacher diversity gap in the Baltimore region, the grant represents a collaborative effort among faculty in the Teacher Education Department, mathematics and science faculty at Loyola University Maryland and Baltimore County Public Schools (BCPS).
-Loyola University Maryland School of Education faculty members and Stacy Williams, coordinator of clinical experiences, will also serve as senior personnel on the project.
+Loyola University Maryland School of Education faculty members and Stacy Williams, chair of the Teacher Education Department, will also serve as senior personnel on the project.
 The team’s work began in July 2020.
+The team has applied for a follow-up grant and should hear back in early 2023.

 About the Project